- Parents Home

 What Is a Milk Allergy?

-When a baby is allergic to milk, it means that his or her immune system, which normally fights infections, overreacts to proteins in cow's milk.
-Every time the child has milk, the body thinks these proteins are harmful invaders and works hard to fight them.
+When a baby is allergic to milk, it means that their immune system, which normally fights infections, overreacts to proteins in cow's milk.
+Every time the baby has milk, the body thinks these proteins are harmful invaders and works hard to fight them.
 This causes an allergic reaction in which the body releases chemicals like .

 Cow's milk is in most baby formulas.
 Babies with a milk allergy often show their first symptoms days to weeks after they first get cow milk-based formula.
-Breastfed infants have a lower risk of having a milk allergy than formula-fed babies.
+Breastfed infants can show symptoms when their mother has had milk products.

 People of any age can have a milk allergy, but it's more common in young children.
 Many kids outgrow it, but some don't.